openmrs/openmrs-module-mamba-etl/README.md

 - `create_stored_procedures.sql`

-- `liquibase_create_stored_procedures.sql`

 - `jdbc_create_stored_procedures.sql`

 The `create_stored_procedures.sql` is an SQL compliant file.
 It contains all the ETL scripts that have been compiled into one 'big' script ready for deployment.
 This file can be run against your ETL target database as-is, mostly for development and test purposes when you need to quickly and manually run your ETL scripts and test them out.

-The `liquibase_create_stored_procedures.sql` is referenced in the `liquibase.xml` changeset.
-It has similar contents as the first file but is compliant to liquibase.
-The file is automatically run by Liquibase when deploying your module.
-It also contains all the ETL scripts that have been compiled into one 'big' SQL script file.

 The `jdbc_create_stored_procedures.sql` is a MySQL compliant file.
 It contains all the ETL scripts that have been compiled into one 'big' script ready for deployment.

-<span style='color: red;'>Step 3:</span>
+<span style='color: red'>Step 3:</span>

 Ensure your `api` submodule has the structure as shown in the image below.
 We will go through the relevant files/folders one by one.
 ![api-submodule1.png](_markdown%2Fapi-submodule1.png)

-<span style='color: red;'>Step 4:</span>
+<span style='color: red'>Step 4:</span>

 `../api/pom.xml`